Routine DNA Screening Moves Into Primary Care

 Geisinger says its program will work like this: Samples of a patient's blood or spit will be used to get a DNA sample.
 After analysis, the results will be sent to the patient's primary care doctor.

-The doctor will then take a 30-minute online continuing education tutorial to review genetic testing, and get more information on whatever specific susceptibilities have turned up in that patient's results.
+The doctor will then take a 30-minute online continuing education tutorial to review genetic testing and get more information on whatever specific susceptibilities have turned up in that patient's results.

 After that, the patient will be informed and invited to meet with the primary care provider, along with a genetic counselor if desired.
 At that point the doctor and patient can discuss treatment and prevention options, including any particular lifestyle changes that might reduce the risk of developing the disease or condition.